2 Ingredient Chocolate Orange Christmas Fudge

 Terry’s chocolate orange fudge!
-A delicious and smooth easy treat perfect for Christmas.
-This fudge recipe is so easy to make and only has 2 very simple ingredients; find out how to make it below.
+A delicious and smooth treat perfect for Christmas.
+This fudge recipe is so easy to make, and you only need 2 very simple ingredients; find out how to make it below.

 Why You’ll Love This Chocolate Orange Fudge

 - It takes only 5 minutes to make before leaving it to chill in the fridge.

 - A two-ingredient fudge made with condensed milk and Terry’s chocolate orange.